evillan0315/ai-planner/README.md

 The AI Planner application is a single-page application focused on providing a structured planning interface.

+1. **Workspace Navigation:** Use the left sidebar File Explorer to browse the project.
+Files (code/text) can be opened in the multi-tab **Codejector Workspace** via double-click, and media files (images, video, audio) open in **Floating Viewer windows**.
-1. **Set Project Root & Context:** On the Planner page, use the integrated File Explorer to define the local `Project Root` (an absolute path on the host filesystem) and configure `Scan Paths` (relevant files/folders to analyze relative to the root).
+2. **Set Project Root & Context:** On the Planner page, use the integrated File Explorer to define the local `Project Root` (an absolute path on the host filesystem) and configure `Scan Paths` (relevant files/folders to analyze relative to the root).
-2. **Generate Plan:** Provide a detailed natural language request (or define structured prompt components) and click 'Generate Plan'.
+3. **Generate Plan:** Provide a detailed natural language request (or define structured prompt components) and click 'Generate Plan'.
 The UI sends the request, project context, and default instructions/schema to the backend API.
-3. **Review & Edit:** Review the AI-generated structured plan, including the **Thought Process**, **Assumptions**, **Confidence Metrics**, and the detailed list of **File Changes** (patches, additions, deletions).
+4. **Review & Edit:** Review the AI-generated structured plan, including the **Thought Process**, **Assumptions**, **Confidence Metrics**, and the detailed list of **File Changes** (patches, additions, deletions).
 Individual file changes (diffs/new content) and plan metadata can be edited before application.
-4. **Apply Changes:** Click 'Apply Plan' to send the executable changes (patches, additions, deletions) to the backend, which attempts to apply them to your local project directory.
+5. **Apply Changes:** Click 'Apply Plan' to send the executable changes (patches, additions, deletions) to the backend, which attempts to apply them to your local project directory.
 You can also apply changes individually via the action buttons in the File Changes table.

 ---